NAS Buffalo TeraStation WS-WV4.0TL/R1 Data Recovery: Essential Step-by-Step RAID Array Guide

 The Buffalo TeraStation WS-WV4.0TL/R1 is a specific model of NAS device offered by Buffalo Technology.
 It has a storage capacity of 4 terabytes (TB) and is designed for use in small office or home office (SOHO) environments.
 It supports RAID configurations for data redundancy and protection, and it can be accessed and managed remotely over the internet.
 The device also provides features like automatic backups, cloud integration, and support for various file sharing protocols.

-Although NAS TeraStation WS-WV4.0TL/R1 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation WS-WV4.0TL/R1 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view